docksal/docksal/docs/fin/custom-commands.md

 fin drupal/updb
 ```

-## Overriding built-in commands
+## Overriding some built-in commands

-If your custom command or addon shares the name with one of built-in fin commands,
+If your custom command or addon shares the name with one of the allowed built-in fin commands,
 then your custom command will take precedence.

+Allowed for override are: `build composer drupal drush init platform terminus wp`

 For example if your command name is `build`, then it will override `fin build`.
 Running `fin build` will now invoke your custom command, instead of built-in one.
-A warning will be shown to the user, that built-in was overridden.
+A warning will be shown to the user, that built-in was overridden (except for `init`).
 You can suppress that warning in your scripts by redirecting stderr: `fin build 2>/dev/null`.
 `fin help build` will now show help for your custom command, instead of built-in.